TechITFactory/Agentic-AI/sections/01-welcome-setup/04-tools-installation.md

 # Should be >= 3.10
 ```

+#### Windows troubleshooting: Microsoft Store `python.exe` alias

+If `python --version` prints **"Python was not found"**, you likely have the Windows Store alias enabled.

+- Install Python from python.org (recommended), then reopen your terminal.
+- Or disable the alias: **Settings → Apps → Advanced app settings → App execution aliases** → turn off `python.exe`.

 ### 2. Visual Studio Code (VS Code)
 **Why?**
 It is the industry standard.
 It has incredible support for Python, Jupyter Notebooks, and Docker.